The information in this privacy statement applies to personal and other information collected on ccc.govt.nz.

-This information cannot be used to identify you and will be used only for the purposes of system administration, reporting within the Council, and to audit the use of the site.
+This information cannot be used to identify you and will be used only for the purposes of system administration, reporting within the Council, and auditing the use of the site.

 We fully understand that some people do not want their online activity to be tracked even if it is being used anonymously.